FREQUENTLY ASKED QUESTIONS

 This channel utilizes the more traditional method of hashing.
 This process adds a random nonce, hashes the data, and compares the resultant hash against a predetermined format set by the difficulty.
 This is most often performed using a GPU.

-2. How do I mine Nexus?
+2. How do I mine NXS?

 Please follow the instructions below for the relevant type of miner.

 Almost every CPU is capable of mining blocks on this channel.
 The most effective method of mining is to join a mining pool and receive a share of the rewards based on the contribution you make.
 To create your own mining facility, you need the CPU mining software, and a NXS address.
 This address cannot be on an exchange.
 You create an address when you install your Nexus wallet.
 You can find the related steps under How Do I Install the Nexus Wallet?

 Please download the relevant miner from the Mine page.
 Note that there are two different miner builds available: the prime solo miner and the prime pool miner.
 This guide will walk you through installing the pool miner only.